 Even big brands like Nutella and Amway have fallen victim to fake news.
 By proving that the rumors about you are false, you prove to your customers that they can trust your services.
 Reacting to black PR and the misinformation it causes keeps your customers loyal.

-In 2016, there was a panic among consumers of Nutella when it was announced in the news that it contained carcinogenic palm oil.
-The European Committee on Nutrition Standards warned that even occasional consumption of this nutrient could pose a risk to children's health.
-Scientists have not been able to determine what level of consumption is acceptable due to a lack of adequate research.
-To defend the accusations, Ferrero released the ingredients of its iconic chocolate-nut paste to the public.
-It also launched an advertising campaign to reassure consumers that the products contained in Nutella were safe.
-The manufacturer explained that without the addition of this specific oil, the cream would lose its delicate and smooth texture.
-Ultimately, the scandal did not affect the sale.
+To fend off accusations, Ferrero released the ingredients of its iconic chocolate and nut paste to the public.
+It also launched an advertising campaign to reassure consumers that the products in Nutella were safe.
+The manufacturer explained that without the addition of this particular oil, the cream would lose its soft and smooth texture.
+Ultimately, the scandal did not affect sales.

 - composing and disseminating false news